Azure/Azure-Sentinel/Solutions/README.md

 **Through generated xml files:**
 1. Go to path C:\One\Sentinel-AzMP-Solutions\tmp\results\arm-ttk
-2. Check the xml files of respective solution to identify errors.
+2. Check the xml files of respective solution to check the validations.
-3. Make necessary modifications to the files so it passes all validations.
+3. If errors are displayed make necessary modifications to the files so it passes all validations.

 **Through commands:**